Berger Picard

 1. A woodcut of Berger PicardA woodcut of Berger Picard- Source: Wikipedia

 Both world wars were hard on the Picard breed, especially World War II because Picardy was a battlefield.
 But despite nearly going extinct, the breed has made a comeback.
-The Berger Picard gained attention when one starred in the 2005 movie 'Because of Winn Dixie.'
-In 2015, the Berger Picard Club of America joined the American Kennel Club, further raising the breed's profile.
+The Berger Picard gained attention when one starred in the 2005 movie ‘Because of Winn Dixie.’
+In 2015, the Berger Picard Club of America joined the American Kennel Club under Herding Group, further raising the breed’s profile.

 1. Because of Winn DixieBecause of Winn Dixie- Source: IMDb

 The Berger Picard is super smart, making it easy to train and solve problems.
-They love mental challenges and forming strong bonds with their families.
-They're loyal and show lots of love and affection.
+These purebred dogs love mental challenges and forming strong bonds with their families.
+They’re loyal and show lots of love and affection.

 With strangers, they’re a bit reserved and cautious, which is great for keeping their loved ones safe.
 Sometimes they can be stubborn, but with patient training, it’s manageable.

-They're adaptable dogs, able to thrive in different environments, as long as they get enough exercise and mental stimulation.
+They’re one of the dog breeds that are adaptable dogs, able to thrive in different environments, as long as they get enough exercise and mental stimulation.
 Because they were originally herding dogs, they might try herding people or other pets.

 With early training and socializing, Berger Picards are awesome family pets, known for their intelligence, loyalty, and independent nature.